joshrhoades/Alfred/Web Server Here/README.md

 This is an extremely handy way to quickly test code in a server environment, especially when working with cross-domain functionality that will not work from localhost/local file server.

+By default this is invokved in Alfred via the `.webserver` command.

+Confirmed working in Alfred v3.

 Borrows Terminal Finder functionality from Chris Yip's "Terminal Here" workflow: [chrisyip.im]

 [chrisyip.im]: http://chrisyip.im/